 The Apple Pay button is visible from the product page, mini-cart, shopping cart, and checkout views.

-To use Apple Pay contact your Sales representative or Account Manager to enable it for your live stores.
+To use Apple Pay contact your Sales representative or Adobe Account Team to enable it for your live stores.

 Offer your customers short-term, interest-free payments, and other financing options so that they can buy now and pay later with the Pay Later button.

 The Pay Later button is visible from the product page, mini-cart, shopping cart, and checkout views:

 When a customer selects a product between $30 and $600, messaging under the PayPal and Pay Later buttons gives the customer more information about the Pay in 4 payment option.
 Customers can click Learn more to learn about the “Pay in 4” option or click the “Or see 6 months special financing” text in the popup to learn about and apply for the PayPal Credit option.

 When a customer selects a product or products exceeding $98.99, messaging under the PayPal and Pay Later buttons gives customers more information about the PayPal Credit payment option.
 Customers can click Learn more to learn about and apply for the PayPal Credit option, or click the “Or see Pay in 4” text in the popup to learn about the Pay in 4 option.

 The amounts listed above are subject to change.